 Background Checks & Confidentiality

-- All employees are undergo background checks covering 7+ years as part of the hiring process, including criminal, credit bureau inquiry, employment, education, reference and credential verification.
+- All employees undergo background checks covering 7+ years as part of the hiring process, including criminal, credit bureau inquiry, employment, education, reference and credential verification.
 The specific scope of any background checks shall always be subject to the applicable local laws and regulations.

 - All employees are subject to confidentiality agreements as part their employment agreement.